cweibel/cf-terraform-training-doc/README.md

 # Overview

-There are four primary steps to deploying Cloud Foundry (and one to destroy), we will explore each step in the subsequent sections
+For this demo we will be using a Stark & Wayne student lab environment on AWS, we will explore each step in the subsequent sections
  - Prerequisites
  - Configure Install
  - Connect to Cloud Foundry